dronefly-garden/dronefly-bots/README.md

     - can be used to ping a specific role when a feed is updated, e.g.
         - `,rssnotifier addroles fly-guide #bot-testing FliNat`
 - **say** repo: Laggrons-Dumb-Cogs https://github.com/retke/Laggrons-Dumb-Cogs
+    - currently installed from Laggron's `dpy2.0` branch to support red 3.5
     - can be used to make Dronefly "speak" in another channel, e.g.
         - `,say #chat Feed me.`
 - **serverstats** repo: Trusty-cogs https://github.com/TrustyJAID/Trusty-cogs/